Baby Doe Tabor: Death

-In the winter of 1935, after an unusually severe snowstorm, some neighbors noticed that no smoke was coming out of the chimney at the Matchless mine cabin.
+On March 7, 1935, after an unusually severe snowstorm, some neighbors noticed that no smoke was coming out of the chimney at the Matchless mine cabin.
 Investigating, they found Baby Doe dead, her body frozen on the floor.
-The Rocky Mountain News reported that a miner and friend, concerned at not seeing her for some days, broke into the cabin and found the body.
+The Rocky Mountain News reported that a miner named Tom French and neighbor Sue Bonney, concerned at not seeing her for some days, broke into the cabin and found the body.
 The newspaper went on to compare her to another female Leadville resident, Molly Brown.
 For one last time, Baby Doe made the front pages of the papers.
+Her death certificate states the cause of death as acute myocarditis.
 The interment had to be postponed because the ground in Leadville at that time of year was "still frozen five feet deep".
 While a gravesite was being prepared in Leadville—the ground had to be dynamited—wealthy Denverites raised money to have her body brought there.
 A funeral mass was held in Leadville, then her casket was sent by train to Denver.
 She was apparently 81 years old at the time of her death.

 Her remaining possessions were auctioned off to souvenir collectors for $700.
 Baby Doe Tabor is buried with her husband in Mount Olivet Cemetery in Wheat Ridge, Colorado.